divega/EntityFramework.Docs/entity-framework/ef6/advanced/async.md

 ---
-title: "Entity Framework Async Query and Save (EF6 onwards) - EF6"
+title: "Async query and save - EF6"
 author: divega
 ms.date: "2016-10-23"
 ms.prod: "entity-framework"
 ms.author: divega
 ms.manager: avickers
 ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: d56e6f1d-4bd1-4b50-9558-9a30e04a8ec3
 caps.latest.revision: 3
 ---
-# Entity Framework Async Query and Save (EF6 onwards)
+# Async query and save
 > **EF6 Onwards Only** - The features, APIs, etc. discussed in this page were introduced in Entity Framework 6.
 If you are using an earlier version, some or all of the information does not apply.

 EF6 introduced support for asynchronous query and save using the [async and await keywords](https://msdn.microsoft.com/library/vstudio/hh191443.aspx) that were introduced in .NET 4.5.
-While not all applications may benefit from asynchrony, it can be used to improve client responsiveness and server scalability when handling long-running, network or IO-bound tasks.
+While not all applications may benefit from asynchrony, it can be used to improve client responsiveness and server scalability when handling long-running, network or I/O-bound tasks.

 ## When to really use async